Wills, Trusts, & The Estate Planning Process in New York

 Posted On January 2, 2024

-Estate planning involves the preparation and strategic organization of your assets for their orderly distribution.
-It involves all your possessions, such as tangible assets, intellectual property, investments, automobiles, business interests, real estate properties, and more.
+Estate planning involves preparing and strategically organizing your assets for their orderly distribution.
+It encompasses all your possessions, including tangible assets, intellectual property, investments, automobiles, business interests, real estate, and more.

-The role of an estate planning lawyer is crucial in helping you minimize uncertainties related to estate management while maximizing the value retained for your heirs.
+The role of an estate planning lawyer is crucial in minimizing uncertainties related to estate management while maximizing the value retained for your heirs.
 This includes reducing potential taxes, legal fees, and other expenses that could diminish the estate’s value.

 What is Estate Planning?